Greenstand/Greenstand-Overview/README.md

 We are here to make the world a cooler, richer and greener place.

 **Basic Overview:** The [treetracker-android](https://github.com/Greenstand/treetracker-android) app is a tool to allow planters to verify tree planting and tree survival with geo-tagged, time-stamped images.
 The tree images and data points are analyzed using the [treetracker-admin-client](https://github.com/Greenstand/treetracker-admin-client) and displayed and shared via tokens/links on the [treetracker-web-map-client](https://github.com/Greenstand/treetracker-web-map-client).
 This map can be embedded on other organizations' websites displaying their planted and mapped trees.
 The [wallet-api](https://github.com/Greenstand/treetracker-wallet-api) is a service that allows people to create/register wallet and transfer tokens.
 These token are created from data linked to a claim of having created an ecological impact, through the tending and caring of trees.
 The tokens and the wallet system can be used to trade tokens via an API.
-[Postman](https://github.com/Greenstand/treetracker-wallet-api#set-up-postman-to-operate-wallet-api) is a helpful tool for interacting with the wallet API.

 # Contributing to The Cause
 Help us star and fork our repositories.